FreeCAD/FreeCAD/README.md

 This branch is dedicated to integrating code that improves the [topological naming problem](https://wiki.freecad.org/Topological_naming_problem) in FreeCAD.
 There have been several attempts to address it over the years within FreeCAD.
 In reality, toponaming is an issue that no modern CAD software is fully immunse to.
 This is because the solutions are complex.

-Thanks to an independant developer named Zheng Lee ('realthunder'), who has provided a proof of concept fix in his own branch named 'Link' branch, has gone the farthest in the effort of fixing toponaming in FreeCAD.
+Thanks to an independant developer named Zheng Lei ('realthunder'), who has provided a proof of concept fix in his own branch named 'Link' branch, has gone the farthest in the effort of fixing toponaming in FreeCAD.

 * FreeCAD toponaming git repository: https://github.com/FreeCAD/FreeCAD/tree/development/toponaming
 * FreeCAD main ('master') branch: https://github.com/FreeCAD/FreeCAD/